A climate change dashboard for the Hudson Valley

 This is linked to the trend shown in the chart above — toward a moister atmosphere.

-A warmer atmosphere loads the dice toward heavier rainfall events, but the right “ingredients” still need to come together first to squeeze the moisture out of the clouds.
+A warmer atmosphere loads the dice toward heavier rainfall events, but the weather ingredients still need to converge to squeeze moisture out of the clouds.
 Even though our atmosphere is getting moister, droughts can still happen.

-Such a trend can contributed to increased risk for extreme rainfall rates that can cause flash flooding, too.
+Such a trend can also contribute to higher risks for extreme rainfall rates that can cause flash flooding.

 Humidity 🥵

-Annual average humidity has been on a steady, upward climb since 1960, but that comes after an unusually humid period in the 1950s.
+Annual average humidity has been on a steady, upward climb.

 I’d expect that the increase in atmospheric moisture, as shown in the previous chart, will also cause an increase in near-ground humidity levels over time.
-This would be an interesting variable to look at on a seasonal basis, as higher humidity levels in summer would have more of an impact on our lives by influencing a higher incidence of heat stress and need for cooling.
+Higher humidity levels in summer would have more of an impact on our lives by influencing a higher incidence of heat stress, increasing the need for cooling.

 Rainfall 🌧️